-The tour wasn’t the craziest on offer in Baños and most of the rapids were class 3 & 4.
+The tour wasn’t the craziest on offer in Baños and most of the rapids were class 3 and 4.
 But from start to finish, I had a really enjoyable time.
-Our guide was so funny and on the way out to the river we enjoyed spectacular views and even got lunch included for only $30 USD.
+Our guide was so funny and on the way out to the river, we enjoyed spectacular views and even got lunch included at a local place for only $30 USD.

 This is one of the cheapest places I’ve gone whitewater rafting and also one of the best so if you love whitewater rafting or have yet to go it this is a great place to do it!

 Unfortunately, I never did the paragliding in Baños but I did spot them flying above a lot and I was very jealous.
 For me, it was the price that turned me off.
-Paragliding is around $75 USD pp and for that price Bailey and I went whitewater rafting and canyoning!
+Paragliding is around $75 USD per person and for that price, Bailey and I went whitewater rafting and canyoning!

 Honestly, the views in Baños are breathtaking and I can only imagine they’re better from above.
 So, if you have the budget this is a bucket list experience!

-Important info: Paragliding starts at $75 USD with 15 minutes in the air.
-The total tour time is one hour and you will need good weather conditions to do this activity!
-You can book a paragliding tour in advance to secure your spot.
+Although you only spend 15 minutes in the air the total tour time is one hour and you will need good weather conditions to do this activity so try and plan accordingly as much as possible!

 4. Rock climbing

-Important info: The price of tours depends on the number of people, but for an individual, it starts at $39 USD and for pairs it drops down to $35 USD.
-You can book a rock climbing tour in advance online.
+The price of tours depends on the number of people, but for an individual, it starts at $39 USD and for pairs it drops down to $35 USD.
+You can book this rock climbing tour in advance online.